PranavMishra17/PranavMishra17/README.md

 |   research-driven and production-ready.                           |
 └───────────────────────────────────────────────────────────────────┘
 ```
-> *"I would rather vibe-code than not code at all"* ✨🚀

 ## 🏆 Major Wins
 🥇 **[MIT XR Hackathon Winner](https://codeberg.org/reality-hack-2024/snAIder)** - snAIder: Meta Quest 3 VR experience